AndreMIsidoro/escalations/smb_enumeration.md

 We can download this data stream by doing:

 	get <nameofile>:Password

-## When we find valid credentials we can try rid brute to find other usernames

-	netexec smb $targetip -u $username -p $password --rid-brute

 ## If we get a pwned with a user that means we can psexec into the box with that user